Child Care Licensing (CCL):

-CCL analyzes trends in violations both statewide and regionally to get a better idea of the technical assistance providers will need in the future to help them meet or exceed minimum standards.
+CCL analyzes trends in violations both statewide and regionally, to get a better idea of the technical assistance providers need to help them meet or exceed minimum standards.

 The DFPS Data Book includes a Statewide Trends Table for daycare operations.
-It includes the top 10 standards deficiencies for daycare operations in FY 2013.
-For information on statewide trends, see: DFPS Data Book page 88.
+It includes the top 10 standards deficiencies for daycare operations in FY 2014.

 For information on statewide trends, see: DFPS Data Book page 103 .